CBID2/100-Days-of-Open-Source/days.md

 - **Project**: [Redhat Documentation](https://redhat-documentation.github.io/supplementary-style-guide/#_about_this_guide)
 - **Description**: This guide provides style guidelines and preferred term usage for Red Hat product and cross-product solution documentation.
 For this project, I wanted to work on Task in [this issue](https://github.com/redhat-documentation/supplementary-style-guide/issues/147).
 - **Tasks completed**:  I made the other PR.
-- **Challenges faced**: Somehow, [the commits I made in this PR](https://github.com/redhat-documentation/supplementary-style-guide/pull/374/commits) somehow got in my current branch.
+- **Challenges faced**: Somehow, [the commits I made in this PR](https://github.com/redhat-documentation/supplementary-style-guide/pull/374/commits) got in my current branch.
 I eventually solved it with the command `git revert`.
 - **Resources used**: [How To Revert a Git Commit](https://www.gitkraken.com/learn/git/problems/revert-git-commit)
 - **OpenSauced Highlight**: N/A